Nikon D780 vs Pentax K-70

 Studio photographers will appreciate that the Nikon D780 (unlike the K-70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D780 and the K-70 are recent models that are part of the current product line-up.
 The K-70 replaced the earlier Pentax K-50, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the D780 and K-70 can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Pentax K-70 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D780 or the Pentax K-70 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.